jon-jacky/Piety/doc/python3.md

 The *2to3* program does not automatically replace */* with the new *//* operator in integer division; it does not even warn where the behavior may have changed.
-When testing the converted program *edd.py*, we found three lines where the intended behvior requires floor division, for example:
+When testing the converted program *edd.py*, we found three lines where the intended behavior requires floor division, for example:

         seg_1 = buf.dot - win_h//2  # must use // floor division here